kubernetes-sigs/aws-load-balancer-controller/docs/guide/gateway/gateway.md

 - Going from a version less than v1.5
   - v1.5 brings TLSRoute out of alpha and into the v1 API version.
 Once this happens, old versions of the controller will not work with TLSRoutes.
+- Going from a version less than v1.6
+  - v1.6 brings TCPRoute and UDPRoute out of experimental and into the standard channel (v1 API version).
+Experimental CRD installation is no longer required for L4 routes.

 ## Configuration